Qatar's Embassies And Consulates Abroad Celebrate National Day

-Their Excellencies, the heads of the diplomatic, consular and representative missions of the State of Qatar abroad, extended their warmest congratulations and best wishes to HH the Amir Sheikh Tamim bin Hamad Al-Thani, HH the Father Amir Sheikh Hamad bin Khalifa Al-Thani, and the Qatari people on this cherished occasion, wishing the State of Qatar continued progress and prosperity.
+Their Excellencies, the heads of the diplomatic, consular and representative missions of the State of Qatar abroad, extended their warmest congratulations and best wishes to Amir H H Sheikh Tamim bin Hamad Al Thani, Father Amir H H Sheikh Hamad bin Khalifa Al Thani, and the Qatari people on this cherished occasion, wishing the State of Qatar continued progress and prosperity.

 The Qatari diplomatic celebrations in the capitals and cities around the world saw high-level official and popular participation, reflecting Qatar's distinguished relations with the countries worldwide.